alexbechmann/refract-cms-example-heroku/README.md

 <https://refract-cms.com/create-schema-config>

 **Step 5**:
-Choose one of the following options:
+Push your updates to Heroku using one of the following techniques:

 a) Follow the git deployment guide: <https://devcenter.heroku.com/articles/git>